- Spinal Cord Injury Centre

 - Enhance your skills further in Spinal Cord Injury specialism and offer you orthopaedic spinal surgery, sarcoma experience and opportunities to work on our Private care facility .

 - Opportunity to undertake post registration degree modules to enhance your nursing skills in SCI, rehabilitation, tissue viability and many more aspects of SCI care.

 Apply today to work with this great team of nurses and multidisciplinary team of Health Care Workers

 We are at the end of the Jubilee tube line or Northern line.
 The hospital is surrounded by trees and wildlife which makes for a very relaxing work environment while still being within 20mins of the city centre.

-We also have the rare luxury of free parking on site and have access to the ASPIRE leisure centre which boasts a swimming pool and integrated gym for all users.
+We also have the rare luxury of currently having free parking on site and have access to the ASPIRE leisure centre which boasts a swimming pool and integrated gym for all users.

 Paper applications will not be considered.

 This post is subject to the Rehabilitation of Offenders Act (Exceptions Order) 1975 and it will be necessary for a submission for Disclosure to be made to the Disclosure and Barring Service.

 To print a document or save it to your computer, please click with your right mouse button on the document title and select "Save Target As...".
 You can then save the document in a suitable place on your computer ready to print it out.
 Clicking with the left mouse button will open the document in a new window (if your web browser can do so).